RohanAwhad/async-grpo/Readme.md

 - It's important to create a separate conda environment for the training process or the worker environments will become corrupted.
 The python version should be the same as the base environment.
 - `ray list actors | grep ALIVE` can be used to check if all the expected workers are running.
 - make sure you can do enough http connections on your cluster: `ulimit -n 65535`
+- Ray creates a lot of temporary files in the `/tmp` directory.
+You can clean them up with `rm -rf /tmp/ray`.
+Also, you need enough space, otherwise use `ray start --temp-dir=/dev/shm/ray` to use the shared memory as a temporary directory.

 ### Architecture Explanation